webadvanced/ng-remote-validate/readme.md

 ngRemoveValidate makes it easy for you to validate form fields agents data from your server.
 For example, a sign up form may need to check if the email entered is already registered before submitting the form.

+**Features:**

+- Drop in solution for Ajax validation of any text or password input

+- Works with Angulars build in validation and cab be accessed at formName.inputName.$error.ngRemoteValidate

+- Throttles server requests (default 400ms) and can be set with `ng-remote-throttle="550"`

+- Allows HTTP method definition (default POST) with `ng-remote-method="GET"`

 ##Getting started - Example##

 **Adding ngRemoteValidate to your project**